lgov/MockHTTPinC/docs/apidocs.md

 * `WithMaxKeepAliveRequests(max)`: Defines the maxinum number of requests the server will receive on one TCP connection before it closes the connection.
 The mock server will set the Connection: close header on the last response.
 Default is 0: unlimited.

 * `InMainThread`: Starts up a server or proxy in the main thread.
-This requires that you call mhRunServerLoop or mhRunServerLoopCompleteRequests regularly for the server to process events (accept inconing connections, receive and send data etc.).
+This requires that you call mhRunServerLoop or mhRunServerLoopCompleteRequests regularly for the server to process events (accept inconing connections, receive and send data etc.), so it'll only work when testing a non-blocking client.
 This is the default.

 * `InSeparateThread`: Starts up the server or proxy in a new thread.
-The new thread will have its own event loop which processes events continously.
+The new thread will have its own event loop which processes events continously, so this is the path to choose when testing a blocking client.

 Options specific to HTTPS servers